ExploreNcrack/Discrete-Math/Coin Weighing/Eight-Coin Problem/README.md

 </br>
 </br>**Thus we can not apply divide and conquer directly to the problem in this case.**
 </br>Since if we directly split the coins into 2 groups, there are two possible cases result (either left side heavier or right side heavier)
 </br>However, this information after weighing is not useful at all.
-Because the counterfeit coin can be any one of these eight coins
+Because the counterfeit coin can be any one of these eight coins.